bain-cs110/bain-cs110.github.io/pages/syllabus.md

 ### Lectures
 Lectures will be both synchronous and asynchronous.
 During our scheduled class time, we will focus on things we cannot do when we are not together: mainly doing practice problems together and answering questions about course content.
 All in-class lectures will be recorded.
 We will also use some pre-recorded videos, which cover specific course material that we will then go straight to practicing during lectures.
 When we assign a pre-recorded lecture, students *must* watch the video before coming to lecture.
 Organizationally, some topics/modules span multiple lectures (see the [course schedule](../)).

-### Tutorial Sessions
+### Tutorial Sessions / Study Groups
 The best way to learn how to program is by writing lots of programs.
 To facilitate this, and to provide a more close-knit learning setting within the context of our larger class, you will each take part in weekly tutorial sessions with one of our Peer Mentors (PMs).
-These 1-hour sessions will start the second week of class and you will sign up for a particular Tutorial Session at the end of Week 1.
+You will sign up for a Tutorial Group at the end of the first week of class and then, each Wednesday of the quarter, you'll come to class and complete a tutorial with that group and the guidance of a PM/TA.

 By completing the tutorials, you will become familiar with the types of strategies you might use to approach problems (which will be closely related to the homework / projects), push you to write lots of programs, and help you assess what you know and don't know so that you can know when to ask for more help in lecture or in office hours.

 ### Office Hours
 Office hours are a crucial component of this course.
-We have 16 TAs/peer mentors whose job is to help you to be successful in the course and find your own power as current and future programmers.
+We have a huge team of TAs/peer mentors whose job is to help you to be successful in the course and find your own power as current and future programmers.
 That said, it's up to you to take the initiative and cultivate a weekly / bi-weekly practice of going to office hours that works for you and your schedule.
 This looks different for everyone: some people go to 1-2 office hours sessions per week and finish their homework with a TA or peer mentor nearby (if needed).
 Other students never go to office hours (though this is rare, as the homeworks and projects are challenging).
 Also, different people connect with different TAs/peer mentors, so do shop around to find a person with whom you work well.

 Office hours are meant to be a time where you can ask questions that you need answered.
 That being said, we ask that you come to office hours *having already thought about* the assignment or issue you have been having.
 Please try your best to come to office hours prepared to ask questions like: